 - Any precedent that may be set as the result of the proposed rezoning,

 - Any submissions from the public, public authorities and/or advice obtained from the various Divisions within Council.

 How long does it take for a planning proposal / rezoning application to be approved?

 The process for the preparation and assessment of a planning proposal / LEP amendment differs for each proposal, depending on the degree of complexity or issues involved.
-The Department of Planning and Infrastructure has released benchmark timeframes for approval following a Gateway Determination for the main types of LEPs where they are consistent with the State’s strategic planning framework:
+The Department of Planning and Environment has released benchmark timeframes for approval following a Gateway Determination for the main types of LEPs where they are consistent with the State’s strategic planning framework:

 - 3 months for administrative changes and errors

 - 12 – 18 months for major land release and urban renewal

 The timeframe can be longer for complex or controversial issues, or for proposals that are not consistent with the State planning framework.

 The relevant fees for planning proposals are set out in the Environmental Services Fees and Charges.

 If my planning proposal application is refused, will my fee be refunded?